 - Use visual cues such as index cards with written directions.

-- Handwriting on Foam Craft Sticks and letters and coffee filters use the when writing.
+- Handwriting on Foam Craft Sticks and letters and coffee filters use the auditory sense when writing.
 Whisper, tell, yell, rhyme, or sing the letters as your child writes them.

 Olfactory Sensory Handwriting Ideas:

 - Write with a cinnamon stick in flour.

 - Form letters with glue and use scented bath salts to add texture.

 - Start with these ideas for understanding the basics of the proprioception sense and its impact on handwriting.